Interview with Maruti Nandan of Mercari, Japan, about His Working Experience in Japan

 Ryoko: Thank you.
 So yeah, I saw.
 That you’ve been here for almost over a decade.
 What was your first encounter with Japan, and why did you decide to move here?

 Maruti: Well, yeah, it’s almost nine years for me.
-I came to Japan in 2014, and honestly, after that till graduation, I never, ever thought that I would move to Japan.
-But in my very first job in a software company.
-I mean in India.
+I came to Japan in 2014, and honestly, after that till graduating, I never thought I would move to Japan.
+But in my very first job at a software company, I mean in India.
 And yeah, I kind of got motivated to move to Japan.
-And there I started learning Japanese also, and when I moved to Japan, I mean my initial reaction was, I mean, I was really amazed in simple words, it’s very organized.
-Things are very advanced.
-Yeah, even in their work, people try to achieve the highest level of perfection.
-I am mostly amazed by the great customer service in every company, or in general Japanese people provide.
-So overall, I had a really, really great experience.
-And if I talk about other things like trains, buses, cleanliness, and honesty, people have punctuality.
-It’s really awesome.
-So overall, my impression has been really great.
+And there I started learning Japanese also, and when I moved to Japan, I mean my initial reaction was, I mean, I was amazed in simple words, it’s very organized.

 Ryoko: OK, great.
 That’s great to hear.
-So, I yeah, before you moved here, that’s when you just started learning Japanese, and now that you’ve been here for like almost nine years, have you developed your Japanese language skills?
+So, yeah, before you moved here, that’s when you just started learning Japanese, and now that you’ve been here for like almost nine years, have you developed your Japanese language skills?

-Maruti: Well, so I have gone through many phases, I can say.
-So, as I said, I think I started learning Japanese in India.
-Fortunately, I joined a company where they taught Japanese to me, and I appeared for the JLPT exams there and passed the initial levels there.
 Then I moved to Japan, and I was working for a traditional.
 Initially, I worked for a traditional Japanese company, a very small-scale company where no one was using English.
-Uh, that kind of like forced me to utilize more Japanese.
+Uh, that kind of forced me to utilize more Japanese.
 So, I feel I’m fortunate enough to have that environment where I think I could force myself to learn more Japanese.
-I continued self-study, and I also used to go to classes at city offices.
-I mean, some city offices provide Japanese classes.
-Some old people teach there free of cost.
-So, I used to go there.
-Now my company also provides language training support to me, and I’m taking 101 Japanese classes.
-So, I’m still improving my Japanese.

 Ryoko: Oh wow!